johnmosesman/johns-blog/app/lib/posts/a-practical-take-on-web3.md

 Some want to scam.
 Some want to make quick money off of others (but not as a scam).
 Some want to build.
 Some want to overthrow.
 Some want to belong.

-I could go on and on about different takes and positions without the crypto world, but ultimately I think the important thing to realize is everyone has a motive (good or bad) and everyone has bias.
+I could go on and on about different takes and positions within the crypto world, but ultimately I think the important thing to realize is everyone has a motive (good or bad)—and everyone has bias.

 You will see a lot of extreme takes in crypto—from the “overthrow the government” to the “everything will become an NFT.”